Azure/dataverse-to-sql/README.md

 - The storage account firewall is configured to enable network access from all networks.
 - Two containers have been created inside the storage account to store incremental blobs and DataverseToSql configuration files, respectively.
 - An Azure Synapse workspace has been deployed.
+- A Spark pool has been created.
+- The required additional packages have been installed.
 - The Synapse workspace has been assigned Storage Blob Data Contributor role on the storage account.
 - A link is established between Dataverse and the Azure storage account using Synapse Link for Dataverse. **Note** The storage account must be the same of the container used to store incremental blobs.
 - _(Optionally)_ Synapse link for Dataverse is configured to connect to the Azure Synapse workspace.